 2. Improve learning content with AI

-3. Automate processes in further training
+3. Automate processes in further education

-What really matters in the introduction
+What really matters when implementing

 1. Transparency